SideStore/SideStore-Docs/index.md

 ## Advanced Guides

-Again, you don't need to go through these if you only want to sideload.
-These guides are meant for more advanced/specific usecases.
+You don't need to go through these if you only want to sideload.
+These guides are for more advanced/specific usecases.

 - [Custom Anisette Server](/guides/custom-anisette)
 - [App Sources](/references/sources)